Character page will be updated as characters appear. Descriptions may include SPOILERS.

 Created by the Titans Uranus and Gaia.
 Guardian of Lake Mnemosyne and the Mysteries.
 Goddess of Memory.
 Keeper of the memories of the dead.
 Never married; romantic history is full of varied and unverified rumors.
 Contrary to the most prevalent, she was never involved with Zeus.
 Sole progenitor of the Nine Muses.

 Daughter of Demeter.
 Queen of the Underworld.
 Goddess of spring, nature, and death.
 A guardian of the Mysteries.
 Wife of Hades and co-ruler of his realm.
 Contrary to rumors, she loved Hades from the beginning and faked her own abduction to marry him against her mother’s orders.
 Adopted mother of Adonis, which was Aphrodite’s crazy idea.

-Created by the Titaness Gaia from the life force of all the Titans.
+Created by the Titan Gaia from the life force of all the Titans, originally named Megaera.
 Goddess of the Sea.
-Consort of Poseidon.
+Divorced from Poseidon.
 Mother of Triton with Poseidon.
 Legal mother of Rhoda with Poseidon, who is really Aphrodite’s but everyone pretends they’ve forgotten that.

 Created by the Titans Cronus and Rhea.
 King of the Ocean Realm.
 God of the sea and horses.
-Married to Amphitrite.
-Unsuccessfully pursued both Hestia and Persephone.
+Divorced from Amphitrite.
+Unsuccessfully pursued Hestia, Persephone, and Beroe.
 Rumored to be involved with Demeter, who denies the rumors.
 Children include, but are not limited to, Triton with Amphitrite and Rhoda with Aphrodite.
+Accidentally married to Eris.

 The result of an affair between Poseidon and Aphrodite.
 Adopted by Amphitrite, Poseidon’s wife, and raised as her own.
 General aquatic goddess.
 Married to Helios.